TibebeJS/emoji-captcha-bot/README.md

 - Whenever a new member joins a group they will automatically be muted/restricted by the bot.
 - Bot then sends a message which contains emojis (presented as text).
 - User is prompted with emoji buttons to click on.
-- if user successfully manages to click on all the emojis present, he/she will be the restrictions will be lifted.
+- if user successfully manages to select all the emojis that are present in the challenge, his/her restrictions will be lifted automatically by the bot.
 - if the user runs out of attempts left before completing the challenge, he/she will remain restricted.

 Sample challenge: